 Depending on your lawn size, expect to pay $60 – $90 for core aeration and $100 – $150 for verticutting.

 After topdressing, the mower you use is by far the most important aspect of acquiring and maintaining a golf course grass at home.
 The primary reason most lawns don’t look like a golf course is because the owner is using the wrong type of mower to cut the grass.

 A traditional rotary lawn mower is analogous to swinging a long knife to cut the grass.
 This hacking motion tends to tear the grass instead of cutting it cleanly.
 Traditional mowers are also much more likely to scalp the turf as mowing heights become lower.
 Any unevenness in the surface will cause the cutting disk to dip creating ugly-looking semicircles in the lawn.

-For the mowing heights we’re after (.5” – 1.25”), you need to use a reel mower.
+For the mowing heights we’re after (.5” – 1.25”), you'll need to use a reel lawn mower.
 A reel mower (also called a cylinder mower), cuts the grass by trapping the grass between the reel edge and the bed knife.
 This process cuts the grass similar to how scissors cut paper.
 They’re much friendlier to the turf since the grass isn’t injured as much during the mowing process.
-Pretty much all reel mowers also have the option for installing a roller which neatly lays the grass flat during the cutting process.
+Pretty much all reel lawn mowers also have the option for installing a front roller which neatly lays the grass flat during the cutting process.
 This is what creates those glorious stripes we’re after.

 For a slow release fertilizer, Milorganite is a good option.
 It’s organic and contains a bit of iron which promotes a very deep green color.
-I’ve applied it as heavy as 3X the specified rate with no burning.
+We've applied it as heavy as 3X the specified rate with no burning.
 Your neighbors will hate the smell but it does wonders for your soil which ultimately creates a greener lawn.